ikenox/ftx-history-collector/README.md

 # ftx-history-downloader

-A script to download FTX execution history of your FTX account.
+A script to download trade history of your FTX account.

 ## Disclaimer